Skip to main content

 Design your action specifications

-Now that you have your service specification, you have to bring it to life by designing create, update, and delete actions.
+Now that you have your service specifications, you have to bring it to life by designing create, update, and delete actions.

 Here are some design questions to answer: